oar-team/batsim/doc/proto_description.md

 There is no expected acknowledgement when sending such message.

 For now, Batsim can **notify** the scheduler of the following:
 - **no_more_static_job_to_submit**: Batsim tells the scheduler that it has no more jobs to submit from the static submitters.
-This means that all jobs in the workloads have already been submitted to the scheduler and the scheduler cannot expect more jobs to arrive (except the potential ones through dynamic submission).
+This means that all jobs in the workloads have already been submitted to the scheduler and the scheduler cannot expect more jobs to arrive (except the potential ones through dynamic registration).

 For now, the scheduler can **notify** Batsim of the following:
-- **submission_finished**: The scheduler tells Batsim that dynamic job submissions are over, which allows Batsim to stop the simulation.
-This message **MUST** be sent if ``"scheduler_submission": {"enabled": true}`` is configures, in order to finish the simulation.
-See [Configuration documentation](./configuration.md) for more details.
+- **registration_finished**: The scheduler tells Batsim that dynamic job and profile registration are over, which allows Batsim to eventually stop the simulation.
+This message **MUST** be sent if the ``--enable-dynamic-jobs`` command line option is set.
-- **continue_submission**: The scheduler tells Batsim that it have sent a ``submission_finished`` NOTIFY prematurely and that Batsim should re-enable dynamic submissions of jobs.
+- **continue_registration**: The scheduler tells Batsim that it have sent a ``registration_finished`` NOTIFY prematurely and that Batsim should re-enable dynamic registration of jobs and profiles.

 - **data**: the type of notification